 Airlines and airports benefit from this increased capacity – as extra passengers can be served at key hubs during high-value peak times.
 For example, one of the world’s busiest A380 airports – London Heathrow – has been able to serve millions of new passengers annually in recent years as airlines have adapted to capacity restrictions by using larger aircraft.

-Airbus’ A380 also delivers superior environmental protection, resulting in 50 per cent less CO2 emissions per passenger than its nearest competitor.
+Airbus’ A380 also delivers superior environmental protection, resulting in 50% less CO2 emissions per passenger than its nearest competitor.
 Further demonstrating the A380’s reputation as a good neighbour and sustainable solution is the jetliner’s low noise emissions.
 In many cases, the larger wing area of the A380 enables it to land significantly slower, which generates half the noise of competing large aircraft.

 The A380 is highly compatible with existing airport infrastructure, allowing for smooth airline operations and differentiated services for passengers.
 It is designed to reduce time at the gate during critical stages for airlines: boarding and deboarding passengers and resupplying the galley for the next flight.

 The A380 shares many key characteristics with smaller widebody jetliners, which means carriers can perform scheduled operations from Code E gates with minimal changes to infrastructure and ground handling equipment.
-The A380’s superior cabin architecture allows airlines to quickly board & deboard passengers from the plane – even without upper deck boarding, and to optimize catering time, done at the upper and main deck simultaneously for shorter turnarounds.
+The A380’s superior cabin architecture allows airlines to quickly board and disembark passengers – even without upper deck boarding, and to optimize catering time, done at the upper and main deck simultaneously for shorter turnarounds.

 The ground servicing equipment for the A380 has been in service since the aircraft began commercial flights and is compatible with other widebody aircraft.
 The A380 is always capable of offering innovative concepts to improve airline branding.
 Upper deck boarding provides an additional possibility to offer passengers customized services.
 Many airlines today are offering a seamless transition from the ground to the air at these locations, with dedicated lounges for premium travellers that provide direct boarding to the A380’s upper deck.